leeanncafferata/clio3-syllabus/source/schedule.md

 ## Oct.
 8: Manipulating Data in R

+Data seldom comes in the format we need it: this is how to munge it into a useful form.

 ### Reading

 -   Watch Hadley Wickham, "[Tidy Data and Tidy Tools][]," NYC Open